-Based on the analysis and planning requirements, a detailed Land Use Zoning Plan (Refer to annexed Map No. 2), at the plot level, has been prepared for the Burdwan Planning Area.
+Based on the analysis and planning requirements, detailed Land Use Zoning Plan (Refer Map No. 10.1), at plot level, has been prepared for the Burdwan Planning Area.

-- 1. No change has been made to the existing land use falling under the developed category, except on rare occasions.
-Most of the proposed development has been restricted to vacant land and agricultural land. - 2.
-The location of the forest cover and surface water bodies has been duly considered while locating future land use.
+- 1. No change has been made to the existing land use falling under developed category, except in rare occasions.
+Most of the proposed development has been restricted to vacant land agricultural land. - 2.
+Location of the forest cover and surface water bodies has been duly considered while locating future land use.
 Care has been taken not to allocate any land use, which might threaten the vitality of these natural resources.
-A green buffer area is provided around the surface water bodies to stop the possibility of undertaking any development around them.
+A green buffer area is provided around the surface water bodies to stop possibility of undertaking any development around them. - 3.
+Location of flood prone land has been taken into serious consideration.
+In southern areas, which get affected by flood, has been considered as areas of 'No further development'.

-- 3. The location of flood-prone land has been taken into serious consideration.
-Southern areas, which get affected by the flood, have been considered as areas of 'No further development'. - 4.
-The distribution of land owned by the state government has been mapped.
-Large institutional zones have been proposed where a significant share of land is under state government ownership.
-Smaller parcels of public land within settlement areas have been marked for lower-order public and semi-public functions catering to the residential zone.
-Apart from that, a significant reserve of public land has been allocated for primary sector activities i.e. social forestry, etc. - 5.
+- 4. Distribution of land owned by state government has been mapped.
+Large institutional zones have been proposed where significant share of land is under state government ownership.
+Smaller parcels of public land within settlement areas have been marked for lower order public and semi-public functions catering to the residential zone.
+Apart from that, significant reserve of public land has been allocated for primary sector activities i.e. social forestry etc. - 5.
 Large parcels of agricultural land have not been disturbed.
-Farmland has been used for development only where scattered farming practices are observed or the land is too important from a location standpoint. - 6.
+Farmland has been used for development only where scattered farming practices are observed or the land is too important from location standpoint. - 6.
 Roads have been aligned in such a way that no developed land is required to be appropriated -particularly for major and minor arterials.
 As these two categories of roads have large Right-Of-Way (ROW), most of them have bypassed existing settlements.
-On the other hand, internal roads with less ROW have mainly followed existing road alignments through settlements wherever possible.
+On the other hand, internal roads with less ROW, have mainly followed existing road alignments through settlements wherever possible.
 Some village settlements have been marginally disturbed due to internal roads, only where there were no other available options -however, such occurrences are few. - 7.
-A land, where no development is permitted due to threat from erosion, for heritage and conservation or being close to the riverfront, has been allocated for primary sector activities.
+Land where no development is permitted due to threat from erosion, for heritage and conservation or being close to the river front has been allocated for primary sector activities.
 If the land already has agriculture, forests, or other primary sector functions, no change in use is proposed. - 8.
 Vacant land, which has not been put to any use, has been allocated for primary sector activities.
-They are kept as development reserves to meet the demand beyond the plan period, or they can be utilised if the land is required for unforeseen activities within the plan period.
+They are kept as development reserve to meet the demand beyond the plan period, or they can be utilised if land is required for unforeseen activities within the plan period.

-Table 38: Proposed Land Use Classification
+Table 38:Proposed Land Use Classification